bioinformaticsdotca/GenEpi_2018/module3/cgmlst.md

 ### Dataset Description

-Your local Public Health Agency has been tasked with investigating an outbreak of $ORGANISM.
-Your bioinformatician has generated some _in silico_ typing results for 200 recent $ORGANISM clinical isolates, but it will be up to you to perform the downstream analysis.
+Your local Public Health Agency has been tasked with investigating an outbreak of _Salmonella enterica_.
+Your bioinformatician has generated some _in silico_ typing results for 200 recent _Salmonella enterica_ clinical isolates, but it will be up to you to perform the downstream analysis.

 ### Setting Up